Contact Shep (314) 692-2200

 What happens when the customer calls about a problem, but the problem is completely out of your control?

 Let’s use an online retailer as an example.
 The customer buys a product and requests it be shipped via one of the typical shipping companies like UPS, FedEx or USPS.
 The product goes out right away, but the shipping company fails to deliver on time.
 The customer calls the company and is obviously upset.
 Why was there a delay?
 Maybe it’s a weather problem that caused the shipment to arrive late.
-Or, maybe it was just a glitch in the shipping company’s system.
+Or maybe it was just a glitch in the shipping company’s system.
 Regardless of the issue, it was completely out of the seller’s control.
-Not their fault, but that doesn’t mean that they can’t take responsibility.
+It’s not their fault, but that doesn’t mean that they can’t take responsibility.

 One other quick example, and this one came from one of our subscribers, Brad Mifsud in Australia.
 He has a law firm that specializes in real estate.
 Sometimes, in preparation for a “closing,” which is when all of the papers are signed and the property officially changes ownership, there can be delays due to the bank or some other party not delivering their paperwork on time.
 Whose fault is this?
 Brad’s law firm, as good as it might be, has no control over the employees at other companies who may not act with the same urgency to meet deadlines as his firm does.